anthgrim/BadBank/README.md

 It consists of a simple React application where the students apply concepts such as hooks, context, routing, and form validations.
 As well, for the first attempt from the students to deploy a React application using AWS S3 Buckets.

-This project was forked from Grimaldi https://github.com/anthgrim/BadBank I am having a very tough time with NPM in my visual studio.
+This project was forked from Grimaldi https://github.com/anthgrim/BadBank I am having a very tough time with NPM errors on everything in my visual studio.

 ### How to Run